Real-time forecasting within soccer matches through a Bayesian lens

 Note that $\Phi(\delta_j)$ will be truncated from below and above by $\Phi(c_{j,1})$ and $\Phi(c_{j,2})$ respectively.
 Let us use the shorthand notation $\Phi_{\delta_j}$ to denote the conditional distribution of $\delta_j$ given the other cutoffs.
 Therefore, in the modelling setup above, in the case of three ordered categories we obtain the following set of conditional posterior distributions:

 Now that we have the closed-form expressions for all the conditional posterior distributions corresponding to the unknown parameters in the model, we can implement the Gibbs sampling algorithm to sample from the joint posterior distribution.
 Following the principles of this algorithm, we need to sequentially sample from the distributions of $(\Pi \mid \bm{\nu},\bm{\delta})$, $(\bm{\nu} \mid \Pi,\bm{\delta})$ and $(\delta_j \mid \delta_{-j},\Pi,\bm{\nu})$ until convergence.
-We use the Gelman-Rubin statistic to assess the convergence, and it is explained below.
+We use the GW statistic to assess the convergence, and it is explained below.
 After the Markov chains in the Gibbs sampler converge, we can obtain a sample from their joint distribution.
-To ensure the independence of the observations we draw samples from sufficiently distant iterations.
+To ensure the independence of the observations we incorporate thinning by drawing samples from every $10^{th}$ iteration.
 The steps followed in the implementation of the Gibbs sampling procedure are now summarized in Algorithm \ref{alg:one}.

 \RestyleAlgo{ruled}